SRJPE/JPE-datasets/scripts/adult-upstream-passage-monitoring/README.md

 # Adult Upstream Passage Monitoring Data

 This directory contains markdown documents exploring Adult Upstream Passage monitoring datasets for 7 tributaries.
-No upstream passage estimates on the Sacramento River.
-On the Feather River there is also no video data but there is tagging data that we could use to estimate counts, summer 2022 installing video monitoring system.
+There is no upstream passage data for the Sacramento River.
+There is no upstream passage video data for the Feather River but there is tagging data that we could use to estimate fish counts, summer 2022 installing video monitoring system.

+Most upstream passage data is video data, battle creek has additional traping data to inform upstream passage counts.

-Most datasets are video data, Battle Creek also has trap data.
-We have passage estimates for Clear Creek (in PDF report),  Battle Creek, and the Yuba River (in PDF report).
+We currently have passage estimates for Clear Creek (in PDF report),  Battle Creek, and the Yuba River (in PDF report).

 ### Data Available